webmentordev/mobykart-ecommerce/README.md

 * Change shipping status of order
 * In Transit will require TrackingID & Logistics name
 * Option to Send email or not when status change
+* Gallery to upload pictures about the product
+* Gallery images will showup in the single product page
+* Home, product, cart & products pages are build with Livewire